‘Days Of Our Lives’ Spoilers: Return Of Characters Will Cause Havoc In Salem For May Sweeps

 A post shared by Ali Sweeney (@alisweeney) on

-When asked by a fan on Instagram whether or not she would be returning to Days of Our Lives as Sheila, Tionne (T-Boz) Watkins stated that she is currently taping for the show.
+When asked by a fan on Instagram whether or not she would be returning to Days of our Lives as Sheila, Tionne (T-Boz) Watkins stated that she is currently taping for the show.
 According to SOD, Sheila will return to Salem on September 13.

-Days of Our Lives will be signing least two new actors to their long-standing NBC daytime soap.
+Days of our Lives will be signing at least two new actors to their long-standing NBC daytime soap.
 Gilles Marini has recently been added to the cast of Days to play a mystifying new lawyer who catches the eye of Kate DiMera.

-Child actor Asher Morrissette has booked a recurring role on Days Of Our Lives.
-According to Morrisette’s social media, his character is, for now, top-secret.
+Child actor Asher Morrissette has booked a recurring role on Days of our Lives.
+According to Morrisette’s social media, his character is, for now, top secret.

 Other characters scheduled to reappear in the near future include Dr. Laura Horton (Jaime Lyn Bauer), Robert Fisher (John Enos), Ben Weston (Robert Scott Wilson), and midwife Wendy (Denice Duff).